OpenElements/BenchScape/README.md

 The Frontend development server should start and be accessible at http://localhost:3000.

+## Communication between Frontend and Backend

+`API URL Configuration:` The React frontend uses environment variables (defined in .env.development and .env.production) to configure the API URL.
+This allows it to target the correct backend server based on the development or production environment.

+`Fetch Data:` When the frontend component loads or when a user interacts with the application, it makes HTTP requests (e.g., GET, POST) to the Spring Boot backend's API endpoints.

+1.  **_Scenario A: Fetching Data from a Local Backend_**

+    To run the frontend and have it fetch data from a backend hosted on your local machine, follow these steps:

+    a.
+Ensure that you have the backend server running locally on your machine, typically on localhost or a specific port (e.g., http://localhost:8080).

+    b.
+In your frontend project directory `cd jmh-frontend/src/main/frontend`, locate the `.env.development` file.
+This file contains environment-specific configuration settings.

+    c.
+Set the API URL in `.env.development` to point to your local backend server.
+For example:

+        REACT_APP_API_URL=http://localhost:8080/api

+    d.
+Start the React frontend as you normally would for development (using npm start).
+The frontend will now make API requests to your local backend server.

+    e.
+We are using dotenv as described at https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used

+2.  **_Scenario B: Fetching Data from a Cloud-Based Backend_**

+    If you want to run the frontend and have it fetch data from a backend hosted in the cloud, follow these steps:

+    a.
+Ensure that your cloud-based backend is accessible and has a publicly available API endpoint.

+    b.
+In your project directory, locate the `.env.production` file.
+This file contains environment-specific configuration settings for production.

+    c.
+Set the API URL in `.env.production` to point to your cloud-based backend's API endpoint.
+For example:

+        REACT_APP_API_URL=https://your-cloud-backend.com/api

+    d.
+Start the React frontend for production deployment (e.g., using npm build and a suitable web server).
+The frontend will now make API requests to your cloud-based backend.

+    e.
+We are using dotenv as described at https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used

+`Receive and Display Data:` The frontend receives JSON data from the backend as responses to its API requests.
+It then processes this data and displays it in a user-friendly format, such as a table.

 ### Using the Maven plugin

 The `jmh-maven-plugin` module contains a Maven plugin that can be used to execute JMH benchmark and